define the function

 # call the function for all subjects

-virtem_behavior_prepare_data_day_sorting(subjects = subjects)
+virtem_behavior_prepare_data_day_sorting(subjects = subjects)4.2 Timeline task

 In this task, participants saw a timeline ranging from 6 a.m. to midnight together with miniature versions of the five event images belonging to one sequence (Figure 1E).
 Participants were instructed to drag and drop the event images next to the timeline so that scene positions reflected the event times they had inferred in the day learning task.
 To facilitate precise alignment to the timeline, event images were shown with an outward pointing triangle on their left side, on which participants were instructed to base their responses.